apattno/ISQA3910/Use Cases.md

 ##Use Case 1:

-**Title:** Determining Software Project License and Vulnerability Information
+**Title:** Determine Software Project License and Vulnerability Information

 **Primary Actor:** Manager

-**Goal in Context:** Manager is able to get license and vulnerability information from provided project information.
+**Goal in Context:** Manager is able to get license and vulnerability information from project information.

+**Stakeholders:**
-**Stakeholders:** Manager:to provide clear and relevant information.
+  Manager:to provide clear and relevant information.
   Developer: To provide the relevant package information.
   Project Owner: The person who owns and runs the project.

 **Preconditions:** Relevant package information is uploaded to the database.
 Proper project information has been uploaded to the database.